-The Sri Ranganthaswamy temple is one of the principal attractions of the city.
+The Sri Ranganthaswamy Temple is one of the principal attractions of the city.
 It is located within the city limits and is almost 600 years old.
-One of the most famous and easily notable features of the temple is the Gaaligopuram which stands almost 70 feet tall.
+One of the most famous and easily notable features of the temple is the Gaaligopuram which stands almost 70 ft tall.
 It literally translates to “wind tower”.
-On top of the Gaaligopuram, there are seven gold plated Kalasams that augment the splendor and gaiety of the temple.
+On top of the Gaaligopuram, there are seven gold plated Kalasams that augment the splendour and gaiety of the temple.

 The weather is mostly hot and humid throughout the year due to rapid deforestation of the land surrounding Nellore.
 Temperatures can get as high as 41 degrees Celsius during the month of May.
 The months of April and May are usually accompanied by heat waves that cause casualties.
 Winter is the best season to visit the city of Nellore.

-It is quite close to Chennai, the capital of the neighboring state of Tamil Nadu which is, less than 200 kilometres away from Nellore.
+It is quite close to Chennai, the capital of the neighbouring state of Tamil Nadu which is less than 200 km away from Nellore.
 This makes it easily accessible from Chennai.
-Hyderabad is around 450km away from Nellore.
+Hyderabad is around 450 km away from Nellore.